 - 4. Aluminum Bright Dips and Electropolishing

-- This lesson covers the various solutions/methods that can be used to brighten the surface of aluminum prior to finishing.
+- This lesson covers the various solutions and methods used to brighten the surface of aluminum prior to finishing.
 Included is a discussion of electropolishing equipment and phosphoric-sulfuric electropolishing solutions.
 The section on bright dipping covers equipment solutions and process troubleshooting.

 - 5. Etching and Chemical Milling of Aluminum